 The Fellowship Hall Professionals Track is designed to meet the unique challenges professionals face with substance use issues.
-Professionals admitted to our Primary Program participate in a week-long specialized track of didactic and experiential group counseling focusing on the stigma associated with substance use recovery and the benefits of working with professional monitoring organizations.
+Professionals admitted to our Primary Program participate in a week-long specialized track of didactic and experiential group counseling focusing on the stigma associated with substance use drug and alcohol recovery and the benefits of working with professional monitoring organizations.
 We also address returning to work, self-care, burn-out, stress reduction, and workplace risk factors.

 We believe Professionals have very specific needs that can be addressed while balancing the need for a treatment experience that encompasses the whole person.
 Our Professionals Track is a specialized format designed to accomplish this goal.

-Fellowship Hall’s Extended treatment program is a safe, healthy and intimate treatment community that allows guests to further their recovery efforts.
+Fellowship Hall’s Extended treatment program is a safe, healthy and intimate treatment community that allows guests to further their drug and alcohol recovery efforts.
 Extended treatment goes beyond the work begun in Primary treatment; those who opt for the program commit to another 8-10 weeks of treatment.
 The program is open to individuals who have completed a Primary treatment program at Fellowship Hall or another facility, as well as for licensed professionals who are required by their professional monitoring boards to participate in a 90-day program.
 Through the recognition of unresolved issues associated with trauma, loss, grief, unresolved family of origin issues and other core issue work, guests in Extended Treatment begin the healing process.
-They build the foundation for a successful recovery which may have been unattainable without the work done in Extended Treatment.
+They build the foundation for a successful drug and alcohol recovery which may have been unattainable without the work done in Extended Treatment.
 Through identification of core issues, guests are able to develop personalized relapse prevention plans in order to disrupt relapse patterns that may have plagued them in the past.
 The program also offers an Early Recovery Group for those who have completed a full course of Extended Treatment.

-Our program is built upon a solid foundation of 12-step recovery and structured therapeutic treatment.
+Our program is built upon a solid foundation of 12-step drug and alcohol recovery and structured therapeutic treatment.
 Treatment includes psycho-educational lectures, meditation, EMDR (Eye Movement Desensitization Reprocessing), biofeedback, art therapy, music therapy, and yoga three times a week, as well as daily group therapy and ongoing individual therapy.
 The evidence-based treatment modalities utilized in our extended program are recognized as effective in addressing trauma-related symptoms.

 Fellowship Hall has several options for transitional housing on our campus.
 Currently, we have two short stay half-way houses open – one for men and one for women – each staffed 24 hours a day 7 days a week.
-We also offer two longer stay recovery residences, one for women and one for men.
+We also offer two longer stay drug and alcohol recovery residences, one for women and one for men.

 Our half-way houses are open to individuals who have completed our Primary Program or have been referred by another treatment center after completing a Primary Program at their facility.
 Half-way house guests are required to participate in our outpatient treatment programs as well as attend 12 step meetings in the community and volunteer with our partner organizations several times per week.
 After stabilization at each house and based on an individual assessment, guests may have a vehicle on property and take advantage of weekend passes.

 They also have scheduled meditation classes in the mornings as well as a structured time to work on their individualized treatment plans.
 If they are being prescribed any psychiatric medications, they can also continue to see medical providers from Fellowship Hall for medication management.
-Upon completion of a successful stay at one of the houses, many guests opt to transition into the local recovery community.
+Upon completion of a successful stay at one of the houses, many guests opt to transition into the local drug and alcohol recovery community.
 This transition is achieved via transfer into sober living houses, a referral to Early Recovery Group and continued support with our Outpatient services as well as continued support for medication needs with our medical staff.
 Those who return to their home areas are also given a comprehensive discharge plan with referrals to continue therapy and medical support.